New Frontiers in ADR

 The Center for Negotiation and Dispute Resolution (CNDR) invites you to join us for the latest group of speakers in our ongoing series exploring innovation and the future of dispute resolution!

-This one-hour virtual, lunchtime series featured different speakers over the course of the 2020-21 school year at UC Hastings Law.
+This one-hour virtual, lunchtime series featured different speakers over the course of the 2020-21 school year at UC Law SF.
 This series is now completed.
 Recordings of past events can be found below.

 Meet the co-author of “America’s Peacemakers“, Grande Lum, Provost of Menlo College and former Director of Hastings Center for Negotiation and Dispute Resolution.
 This book tells the story of a federal agency within the Department of Justice that assists and mediates in communities as they reconcile and recover from discrimination, hate crimes, and unrest based on issues like race and religion.

 This behind-the-scenes story looks at how a small federal agency made a big difference in civil rights conflicts over the last half century.
 In this second edition of Resolving Racial Conflict: The Community Relations Service and Civil Rights, 1964–1989, Grande Lum continues Bertram Levine’s excellent scholarship, expanding the narrative to consider the history of the Community Relations Service (CRS) of the U.S. Department of Justice over the course of the last three decades.
 That the Trump administration has sought to eliminate CRS gives this book increased urgency and relevance.